Cyprus business visa

 - The original rental agreement of a property in Cyprus, duly certified and stamped.

-- Original income tax clearance certificate for all the years (Form I.R.25)
+- Income tax returns or a tax clearance certificate for the relevant years (original)

 - Social insurance statement to show contributions for all the years